dustinrapp/Capstone_Springboard_Intermediate_Python/test.md.md

 ## Milestone Capstone:
-# Utilizing Meteorological Data with Supervised Learning to Predict Snowfall at Ski Resort
+# Utilizing Meteorological Data with Supervised Learning to Predict Snowfall Amounts at Ski Resort
 **By Dustin Rapp**

 --